smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 sdlManager.sendRPC(setInteriorVehicleData);
 ```
 !@

-It is likely that you will not need to set all the data as in the code example.
-If there are settings you don't wish to modify you can skip setting them.

 ### Button Presses
 Another unique feature of remote control is the ability to send simulated button presses to the associated modules, imitating a button press on the hardware itself.
 Simply specify the module, the button, and the type of press you would like.